 Lint filter indicator

-If you're looking for a compact heat pump dryer, the Whirlpool WHD5090GW at $1,199 might be for you.
+If you're looking for a compact heat pump dryer, the Bosch WTW87NH1UC at $1,399 might be for you.
 Unfortunately, you won't save much money by going for a compact model instead of a full-size model in this case!
 However, its ultra-small size makes it ideal for areas where space is limited, such as small apartments and condos.
-It has a reversible door and a durable stainless steel dryer drum.
+It has a reversible door, a child lock option, and a stainless steel structured drum.

-It comes with a good variety of programs, including cycles for Wool and Synthetics.
-A Wrinkle Shield option adds intermittent tumbling for up to 12 hours after the cycle ends to help prevent wrinkles.
-The smooth touch control panel and central dial add a premium feel to this compact heat pump dryer.
+It comes with a good variety of programs, including cycles for Wool and AntiShrink.
+A Wrinkle Block option helps prevent creasing and wrinkles up to 2 hours after the end of a program.
+The touch control panel and central dial add a premium feel to this compact heat pump dryer.
+You can also use Bosch's Home Connect app to control the dryer remotely and get notifications about your cycles on your smartphone.

 Some of the customer reviews for this model seem to be from people who were not given a good explanation of the pros and cons of heat pump dryers.
-For example, some customers were unhappy with the cycle times, while others were not made aware of the need to clean additional filters and empty a water reservoir in cases where the dryer was not hooked up to a washer drain.
-Drying bulky items like sheets seems to be another pain point.
-More seriously, there are other reviews pointing out design flaws, and issues with the control panel and lint collection seem to be recurring problems.
+For example, some customers were unhappy with the cycle times.
+More seriously, there are other reviews pointing out error codes and service.

 Overall, we can't recommend this model at this time.
 If you are considering it, we recommend seeing if you have a local appliance retailer that offers in-house service and salespeople who can talk to you in more detail about this product.